 Autoflowering Marijuana Seeds

-All you have to do is take your seeds and place them in a moistened paper towel on a plate.
+Take your seeds and place them in a moistened paper towel on a plate.
 Cover them with another plate to ensure moisture remains locked in.
 In most cases, the seeds should sprout in 1-4 days, although older seeds could take up to a week.

 Avoid Early Cuttings with Autoflowering Marijuana Strains